 Students should contact the Financial Aid Office to discuss the impact of their decision to live off campus on their financial aid award.
 Students receiving financial aid may have their award reduced once permission is granted for them to live off campus.

-The deadline to move off campus the succeeding fall semester is January 1.
+For students who meet the above Exemptions to the Residency Requirements the deadline to submit the Off-Campus Application for the succeeding fall semester is January 1.
 The Off-Campus Application must be submitted through Hartlink by the stated deadline(s) to Residential Life and Housing.

 Once off-campus housing permission has been granted, a student wishing to move back to on-campus College housing during the academic year must notify the Residential Life and Housing Office of his or her desire to live in College housing.
 College housing will be provided in such cases as space becomes available after students required to live on campus have been housed.